Notes on Style

 4. A Medieval Author, in a translated text

-Geoffrey of Monmouth, The History of the Kings of Britain, trans.
-Lewis Thorpe.
+Geoffrey of Monmouth.
+The History of the Kings of Britain.
+Translated by Lewis Thorpe.
 Harmondsworth, Eng.: Penguin Books, 1966.

 5. Indirect quote